Ahish9009/Cosmos-Drive-Dreams/cosmos-transfer-lidargen/README.md

 | Cosmos-Tokenize1-CI8x8-360p (Image) | 1.302     | 0.450     | 0.022          |
 | Cosmos-Tokenizer-CI8x8-Lidar | 0.289     | 0.218     | 0.011          |

 Fine-tuning on LiDAR range map data achieves significant improvements in reconstruction accuracy.
+On a single NVIDIA A100-SXM4-80GB GPU, our tokenizer runs at 1.7 fps for a processed lidar range map of shape 512 x 1800 with fp32 precision.

 ### Post-training LiDAR Tokenizer
 * [Post-train tokenizer using custom LiDAR datasets](examples/lidar_tokenizer.md) **[with multi-GPU support]**